Randactyl/AdvancedFilters/extrafilters/README.md

-LevelFilters.lua is an example of the new extensible dropdown filter system.
+LevelFilters.lua and ProvisioningIngredientFilters.lua are examples of the new extensible dropdown filter system.

+ProvisioningIngredientFilters.lua shows the basic usage.
+LevelFilters.lua shows how to use the submenu option added in Advanced Filters 0.9.0.0.

-Comments are included in LevelFilters.lua to generally explain each section.
+Comments are included in both files to generally explain each section.

 You may submit your filters as plugins for Advanced Filters on ESOUI.
 Do this by: